-I've always felt that in skiing the Alps in winter, on most runs, one is never too far from help, a little village, a farm house or gasthof, if a leg were broken.
-And, unfairly to my own native land perhaps, I have shied away from the vast open spaces of 'uncivilized' mountains, with a fear of being too much alone, too far from help.
-This, of course, is not true of most ski resorts in the east and many in the west. which are increasingly crowded.
-Nor are there many places more beautiful than Sun Valley, or a number of other American ski areas.
-Nevertheless, the Alps are part of the long history of western civilization, the home of an ancient, hardy mountain folk inhabiting these hills and valleys at the time of Christ.
-Austria or Switzerland are often in view of the German foothills and southward from Bad Tolz one can drive briefly in and out of Austria without having to stop, on several roads.
-The drive from Garmisch to Innsbruck is breath-taking, and the drive down the side of the mountain overlooking the
+ken.
+And, unfairly to my own native land perhaps.
+I have shied away from the vast open spaces of 'uncivilized' mountains, with a fear of being too much alone, too far from help.
+This, of course, is not true of most ski resorts in the east and many in the west, which are increasingly crowded.
+Nor are there many places more beautiful than other American ski areas.
+Nevertheless, the Alps are part of the long history of western civilization, the home of an ancient, hardy mountain folk inhabiting agriculture.
+You're always these hills and valleys at the time of Christ.

-Inn Valley, coming into
+Austria or Switzerland are often in view of the German foothills and southward a long-term mortgage on from Bad Tolz one can drive farm or ranch property. briefly in and out of Austria Right now could be the without having to stop, on several roads.
+The drive from Garmisch to Innsbruck is breath-taking, and the drive down the side of the using your own money mountain overlooking the Inn Valley, coming into Innsbruck, is unforgettable.

-Innsbruck, is unforgettable.
 The southern slopes of the Alps are equally beautiful, leading into Italy from either Switzerland or Austria.
 The climate here is sunnier, the upper slopes less green but still majestic. as the lowering topography turns into fertile valleys closer to the Adriatic and Mediterranean.